 Who can volunteer?

-We do require volunteers to have a satisfactory National current Police Check before they begin volunteering with us.
+Volunteers must have a satisfactory National current Police Check before they begin volunteering.

 Volunteers are eligible for a reduced fee.
-For further information about South Australia Police Checks, please see the SAPOL website.
+The SAPOL website has more information about South Australia Police Checks.

 How many hours are volunteers expected to contribute?

-We ask volunteers to be available for a minimum of four hours a week, generally between 9.30 to 4.30 Tuesday to Thursday during Research Centre opening times.
+Volunteers are asked to commit a minimum of four hours a week between 9.30 to 4.30 Monday to Friday.

 How to apply

-If you wish to discuss volunteering with us before submitting an application, please email or telephone 08 7322 7077.
+To discuss volunteering before applying email srsaPublicAccess@sa.gov.au or telephone 08 7322 7077.